NeuroTechX/ntx_slack_archive/general.md

  >(but I was asking about stuff that would be more directly related to invasive / implantable devices) Maybe just <#C08T2SENQ|devices> ?

+6/13/2017 1:08 AM

+ **sydneyneurotechx** :

+ >Posted a poll.
+Let's see what people think